Do you want to know how to attract pollinators to the garden?

-In this fun, super-easy tutorial learn how to plant an environmentally friendly wildflower meadow in a wheelbarrow or container.
-It takes up very little space in even the smallest wildlife garden.
+In this fun, super-easy tutorial you will learn how to plant a wildflower meadow in a wheelbarrow or container.
+It takes up very little space in even the smallest wildlife garden and is a perfect project for gardening with children.

-How to Restore an Old Wheelbarrow to Make a Wildflower Garden
+How to use an Old Wheelbarrow to Make a Wildflower Garden

 You will need: